vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

 >
 > For an additional layer of security, you can opt out of using Kubernetes
 > `Secret`s altogether and use **VMware Secrets Manager** without any
 > Kubernetes secrets to protect the *root keys.
-In this mode, you’ll have to
+In this mode, you'll have to
-> manually provide the root keys to **VSecM Safe**; and you’ll need to
+> manually provide the root keys to **VSecM Safe**; and you'll need to
 > re-provide the root keys every time you restart the **VSecM Safe** Pod or
 > the pod is evicted, crashed, or rescheduled.
 >